 This condition is inherited in an autosomal dominant pattern, which means one copy of the altered gene in each cell is sufficient to cause the disorder.
 In most cases, affected individuals have one affected parent.
 However, some people who inherit an altered gene never develop features of familial hemiplegic migraine.
 (This situation is known as reduced penetrance.)
 A related condition, sporadic hemiplegic migraine, has identical signs and symptoms but occurs in individuals with no history of the disorder in their family.

-Anders Hougaard practices in Glostrup, Denmark.
-Hougaard is rated as an Elite expert by MediFind in the treatment of Familial Hemiplegic Migraine.
-He is also highly rated in 6 other conditions, according to our data.
-His top areas of expertise are Migraine with Brainstem Aura, Familial Hemiplegic Migraine, Migraine, and Sporadic Hemiplegic Migraine.
+Abdallah Amireh is a Neurologist in Saint Joseph, Missouri.
+Dr. Amireh and is rated as an Experienced provider by MediFind in the treatment of Familial Hemiplegic Migraine.
+His top areas of expertise are Stroke, Migraine with Brainstem Aura, Familial Hemiplegic Migraine, Thrombectomy, and Stent Placement.
+Dr. Amireh is currently accepting new patients.